gonzalohooh/AI-Toolbox/README.md

 - **Description**: This notebook demonstrates time-series forecasting using Long Short-Term Memory (LSTM) networks on a sample dataset.
 - **File**: `signal_processing/Time_Series_Forecasting_with_LSTM.ipynb`

+### Bioinformatics

+**1. Breast Cancer Wisconsin Dataset Analysis and Machine Learning**
+- **Description**:  This notebook demonstrates the analysis of the Breast Cancer Wisconsin dataset and applies machine learning to predict if a tumor is malignant or benign.
+The steps include data preprocessing, exploratory data analysis (EDA), and training a Random Forest classifier.
+- **File**: `notebooks/bioinformatics/Breast_Cancer_Analysis.ipynb`

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or create a pull request.